top of page

 What is a Prehung Door?

-A prehung door is a door that comes already attached to its own frame and hinges.
-Instead of buying just the door slab by itself, you purchase a complete installation unit designed to fit directly into a rough opening.
+A prehung door is a complete door system that comes with the door already attached to its frame using factory-installed hinges.
+Instead of purchasing only the door slab, you receive a ready-to-install unit that includes the components needed for a properly aligned doorway.

 Types of Prehung Doors